Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a cute dog with green collar lying on grass outdoor

 A dog and a collar go together like peanut butter and jelly.
-So, when you have a dog that doesn’t like its collar, you have a small problem.
+So, when you have a dog that doesn’t like their collar, you might have a small problem.
 Most dog owners understand the importance of collars.
-They’re not just fashionable accessories for walks.
-Instead, collars help identify your pet should it get loose.
+After all, they’re not just fashionable accessories for walks; they help identify your pet should they escape.

-Most of the time, dogs don’t mind collars, especially when they associate collars with something fun.
-Every dog is different, though, so you’ll occasionally have a dog that despises wearing one.
-This post explores why some dogs despise collars and what you can do if your dog is one of them.
+Most dogs don’t mind collars, especially when they associate them with something fun.
+Every canine is different, though, so you’ll occasionally have a pup that despises wearing one.
+This post explores why some dogs hate collars and what you can do if your dog is one of them.

 Divider 7Should Dogs Wear Collars All the Time?

-Whether or not your dog wears a collar at home is up to you and your dog’s personality.
-Dogs don’t have to wear collars all the time, but they should wear collars, especially when put in situations concerning their safety.
+Whether your dog wears a collar at home is up to you and your pet’s personality.
+Dogs don’t have to wear collars all the time, but they should still wear them, especially when in situations concerning their safety.
 For example, some dogs like to bolt out the door when they get excited.
 Other dogs have a knack for escaping the backyard.
 In these situations, leaving a collar on your dog is wise.

 However, there are times when leaving the collar off is a good thing.
 There are certain risks with collars, some of which are severe, like strangulation.
-Other risks are mild, such as skin irritation.
-Leaving their collar off once in a while can help avoid these risks.
+Other risks are mild, such as skin irritation.1 Taking their collar off once in a while can help avoid these risks.

 cute dog closeup with DIY braided collar